AML14/tratto/experiment/README.md

 Intuitively, we hope to maximize True Positives and True Negatives, and minimize False Positives and False Negatives.
 This corresponds to a high precision and a low FPR.

-### 2.3.2.
-Mutation

-To analyze the "effectiveness" of the generated oracles, we compute the mutation score of the generated test suite.
-Consider the previous example, `sum`, and two corresponding oracles: `sum(a, b) == (a + b)` and `sum(a, b) != null`.
-We say the first assertion (1) is more "effective" than the second assertion (2).
-We quantify "effective"-ness via mutation score, which indicates how robust the test suite is to changes in source code.
-Intuitively, because (1) implies (2), we know that (1) will always kill more mutants than (2) and have a better mutation score.

 # 3. Run the experiments